Carol Adams (actress): Adult dancer and actress

-Adams appeared in episodes of the film serials Our Gang and Mickey McGuire and at age 18 signed a contract with the film studio 20th Century Fox.
-Two years later, she was under contract with Paramount Pictures and subsequently Republic Pictures.
-Her obituary in Variety said that she "appeared in some 50 features."
+Her obituary in Variety said that she "appeared in some 50 features".
 Regarded as one of the foremost tap dance stars in the beginning of the 1940s, she was in many Soundies.

 Personal life and death

 In 1944, Adams retired after marrying studio executive Richard J. Pearl.

 Adams died in Los Angeles on April 9, 2012, at the age of 94.
 She was survived by a son, a daughter, six granddaughters, and seven great-grandchildren.
 Adams was remembered as an actress "who appeared in some 50 features, starring at times with Gene Autry and Roy Rogers."